 Students may go to the Office of Student Services or call (479) 667-3111 if they have questions or need assistance in applying for their benefits.

 Arkansas Tech University-Ozark Campus offers our facilities to both external and internal users for scheduling events.
 Beverly Nehus is the primary point of contact for all departments, groups, and individuals who are interested in reserving the use of facilities on the Ozark Campus.
 By centralizing the reservation process, we are able to provide efficient and effective service for scheduling an event.

 The Ozark Campus works with students, faculty, administrative staff and external customers to reserve space on campus for their events.
 The most appropriate space for each event based on location, anticipated attendance, and time of year and day will be reserved.

 As of January 2, 2018 Arkansas Tech utilizes Ad Astra Scheduler for all space reservations on both the Russellville and Ozark Campuses and Lakepoint Conference Center.
 Please use Firefox or Google Chrome as your browser.
 For more information or to schedule an event, go to https://www.atu.edu/events/index.php.

 If you need tutoring for math or English composition, a computer on which to do homework, or a printer to print off an assignment, then the Student Success Center is the place for you.
 Our purpose is to provide academic support services that empower students to succeed.

-If you need help with test anxiety, time management, or study skills, the Student Success Coordinator can work with you one-on-one.
-Feel free to contact him at (479) 508-3368 to set up an appointment.
+If you need help with test anxiety, time management, or study skills, the Student Success Coordinator provides workshops and one-on-one meetings.
+Feel free to contact (479) 508-3368 for more information.

 Location: Technology and Academic Support Building, Room 140